remotion-dev/remotion/packages/docs/docs/miscellaneous/security.md

 Often you will use Remotion alongside other Node.js dependencies.
 You should only install dependencies you trust, since they can run arbitrary code in their `postinstall` scripts.
+Dependencies, including Remotion, may have known vulnerabilities which you can list with the `npm audit` command.